MartijnWallage/MartijnWallage/README.md

 - I’m currently working on <a href="https://github.com/MartijnWallage/42_minishell">minishell</a>, a recreation of the Bash shell.

 - So far, I got 125% on each 42 project.
-I will be writing some comments on them here soon.
+I will be writing more comments on them here soon.

 - You can reach me at mwallage@student.42berlin.de.